raspberrypilearning/your-codeclub-story/en/step_4.md

 Name your file with just your first name, like `ava.txt` or `sahjan.txt`

 - Make sure it ends with `.txt`
-- Don’t include your surname, address or any personal details
+- Don’t include your surname, address, or any personal details

 --- /task ---